elusiveunit/lucid-toolbox/doc/markdown/lucid-settings.md

 ### 1.4.0: Aug 25, 2013

 * New: Add post and page select list fields, named `post_select` and `page_select` respectively.
 The value saved from the field is the selected post's ID.
-The fields work pretty much the same, only difference being that `page_select` displayes hierarchy.
+The fields work pretty much the same way, only difference being that `page_select` displayes hierarchy.
 The post type used for a `page_select` field must be hierarchial.
 What post type(s) to use can be set with the `select_post_type` argument.
 * Tweak: Change hex color validation to make the hash optional, instead of stripping it beforehand.

 ### 1.3.6: June 13, 2013